 The JobKeeper and JobMaker scheme have been put in place to help over 1 million Australians feel financially secure and to support businesses.

-If you need assistance with the enrolment for the JobKeeper and JobMaker payment and what you need to do with your record keeping, just contact Fabiana for an obligation-free chat.
+If you need assistance with the enrolment for the JobKeeper and JobMaker payment and what you need to do with your record keeping, just contact Fabiana for a free consultation chat.

 Read more about Fabiana and Focus Bookkeeping.